 Data drives decisions across industries.
 In a virtual world, users and consumers generate immense insights.
-To capture time-sensitive experiences, a mixed methods approach is suitable in most cases.
+To capture time-sensitive experiences, a mixed methods research is suitable in most cases.
 In this blog, we will learn about the mixed method research approach and why it is popular among researchers, CX leaders and marketers.

 To break it down:

 - Quantitative methods generate numeric, structured data: surveys, experiments, statistical analyses.
+They answer questions like “how much,” “how often,” or “to what extent.”

 - Qualitative methods generate rich, descriptive data: human or AI-driven interviews, focus groups, open-ended responses, observations.
+They explore the “why” and “how” behind phenomena.

 - Mixed-methods bridges the gap: you get numbers and narrative, patterns and stories, breadth and depth.